golang-design/history/README.md

 # A Documentary of Go

-This document includes many interesting issues, discussions, proposals, CLs, and talks in the Go development history, which intents to offer a comprehensive reference of the Go history.
+This document collects many interesting (publiclly observable) issues, discussions, proposals, CLs, and talks in the Go development history, which intents to offer a comprehensive reference of the Go history.

 ## Sources